-American made pocket watches were of such a high quality and decoration that they evolved into more than just a way to tell time.
-They became traditional heirlooms to be inherited by future generations as a wedding gift or a coming of age treasure.
-Each piece tells a lively tale of what U.S. manufacturing meant in the past using an intricate language of decorated bridges, plates, gears, and springs.
+American-made pocket watches were of such a high quality and decoration that they evolved into more than just a way to tell time.
+They became traditional heirlooms to be inherited by future generations as wedding gifts or a coming-of-age treasures.
+Each timepiece tells a lively tale of what U.S. manufacturing meant in the past using an intricate language of decorated bridges, plates, gears, and springs.
 Today, the original gold and silver cases are scrapped for their precious metal value, and the beautiful mechanisms are cast aside and forgotten.
-Vortic takes these "orphans" and gives them a new life.
+Vortic Watch Company takes these "orphans" and gives them a new life.

-Every component of the Artisan Series case is built to outlast a lifetime of abuse like the movement inside it.
-The second generation of the American Artisan Series features 3D printed titanium cases, pressed Gorilla Glass crystals, a water resistant design, milled stainless steel backs, upgraded hardware, a sleeker/thinner aesthetic, updated internal construction, and additional leather strap options.
+Every component of the Artisan Watch Series case is built to outlast a lifetime of abuse like the movement inside it.
+The second generation of the American Artisan Series watches feature 3D printed titanium cases, CNC machined bronze and titanium cases, a water resistant design, milled case backs, upgraded hardware, a sleeker/thinner aesthetic, updated internal construction, and additional leather strap options.

 The movement of a watch is the mechanism that powers the hands and regulates time.
 The American Artisan Series is built using antique, American-made pocket watch movements.
-Vortic has a variety of sources for antique pieces, but movements are primarily sourced from individuals who buy jewelry stores and watchmakers' estates.
-The owners of these estates almost always made a portion of their money from scrapping pocket watch cases for their precious metal value, but this left the beautiful, meticulously decorated movement exposed and without a home.
+Each vintage movement is meticulously restored and tested before use in a casing system.
+Vortic has a variety of sources for antique pieces, but movements are primarily sourced from individuals who buy jewelry store and watchmaker estates.
+The owners of these estates almost always made a portion of their money from scrapping pocket watch cases for their precious metal value, but this left the beautifully decorated movement exposed and without a home.
 Vortic has dedicated itself to rescuing these movements and making them relevant again.

 Vortic is working to learn more about Titanium 3D printing through a research grant at Pennsylvania State University.